 Ask the children to imagine that they arrive home one day and their mother tells them that their aunt is sick.
 Their mother has prepared some soup for her, and the children ask whether they can take it to their aunt and look after her for a while.
 Their kind offer brings joy to their mother’s heart, and the three children set off with the pot of soup.
 Have the children show you how they would carry the soup carefully to the aunt’s house, making sure not to spill it.
-When they arrive at the house, they greet their aunt and inquire after her health.
+When they arrive at the house, they greet their aunt and inquire about her health.
 First, they take care of her needs.
 Ask the children to tell you what specific things they would do for her.
 Perhaps she is cold and needs more blankets, or requires water or a book, and they bring these things to her.
-They can demonstrate for you how they would carry out these tasks.
+They can demonstrate to you how they would carry out these tasks.
 Next, they look around the aunt’s house to see what chores need to be done, for example, washing the dishes, sweeping the floor, or doing the laundry, and they practice performing these tasks.
 Once they are familiar with all the elements of the scenario, each of the groups can act it out in its entirety.

 DOWNLOAD COMPONENTS HERE